top of page

 Because the world was never built on goodness.
 It was built on ignorance unfolding into action.

-This insight sounds bleak until you sit with it.
-But it is not cynicism—it is Vedantic realism.
-It is the understanding that human beings, mistaking themselves for limited, vulnerable creatures, behave in exactly the ways that limited and vulnerable creatures would behave.
-The results are predictable: fear, craving, tribalism, conflict, corruption, and confusion.
+This sounds bleak until you sit with it.
+But it is not cynicism — it is Vedantic realism.
+It is the recognition that human beings, mistaking themselves for fragile, limited creatures, behave in exactly the ways that fragile, limited creatures would behave.
+The outcomes are predictable: fear, craving, tribalism, conflict, corruption, and confusion.
 The world reflects the mind that creates it.
+If the mind is ignorant, the world will be too.

 Avidya: The First Movement

-This identification creates fear: I might lose what I have.
+• Fear → I might lose what I have.

-Fear creates desire: I need more to feel safe.
+• Desire → I need more to feel safe.

-It’s functioning exactly as something built on ignorance would function.
+The world is not malfunctioning.
+It is functioning exactly as something built on ignorance would function.

 The Illusion Breaks

+We thought the bus was heading toward a nobler future.
 Now we see that no one is driving it, and half the passengers are cheering for a cliff.
-At first, this clarity feels like despair.
-But it’s only despair because the illusion is dying.
+At first this feels like despair.
+But despair is just the sensation of an illusion dying.
+Truth, when it first appears, feels like loss.

-Dharma Vasana and the Agitation of Clarity
+Dharma and the Agitation of Clarity

 Goodness Is Not the Foundation—It Is the Flower

-It grows only where ignorance is pierced.
+It blooms only where ignorance is pierced.

 It appears only when clarity interrupts conditioning.